-Backpacking round the world – especially for an extended period – will expose you to a variety of bugs, parasites and envioronments that can make you ill.
+Travelling around the world – especially for an extended period – will expose you to a variety of bugs, parasites and environments that can make you ill.
 Do you know the most common illnesses that can hit you abroad?
 More importantly do you know what to do if you get them?
-This handy list will give you all the basic knowledge you need.
+This handy list will give you all the basic knowledge you need to spot symptoms, look after yourself and stay fit and healthy.

-Travelling the world takes you away from familiar surroundings and what you are use to.
-In many ways that is a wonderful thing and the reason many people travel, but changes in your environment, diet and climate and increased exposure to sun, insects and foreign bacteria can have a negative effect on your immune system and make you ill.
+Travelling the world takes you away from familiar surroundings and what you are used to.
+In many ways that is a wonderful thing and the reason many people travel, but changes in your environment, diet and climate and increased exposure to viruses and bugs as well as sun, insects and foreign bacteria can have a negative effect on your immune system and make you ill.

 Everything from Montezuma’s Revenge and Delhi Belly to some strange unidentified, fungating tropical lurgy, illnesses are common for many backpackers.
 The big problem is they all put the fear of god into many travellers and the mere thought of what may happen has everyone reaching for the entire stock cupboard of the local chemist and carrying kits that the average paramedic would be proud of.